webcomics/dosage/doc/web/content/comics/ComicFury_Theblackprincess.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>While Wright as Rayne centers around Alex Rayne after his mind is put into the body of a teenage girl, The Black Princess follows the lives of two of the women responsible, Sareena Black and Misty Smid.
-The two are best friends as well as co-workers in Eighth Sin's Paranormal Division, their primary job being to study and at times stop unusual magic.</td>
+<th>Description</th><td>Sareena Black and Misty Smid are best friends, and co-workers in Eighth Sin's Paranormal Division.
+While Misty begins to be introduced into the operations of Sareena's family of witches and warlocks, the two find themselves faced with a quickly growing number of magically-inclined threats and dangerous individuals, all while they begin to suspect that things aren't what they seem at their job.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://theblackprincess.webcomic.ws/">http://theblackprincess.webcomic.ws/</a></td>